thegermanguyben/Hackintosh-EFIs/Crapintosh | Acer Aspire X3900:X5900/README.md

 ## Crapintosh | Acer Aspire X3900/X5900

-Current OS: macOS 12.6.3 Monterey
+Current OS: Windows 8.1

+### No macOS install currently

 [OCSysInfo](https://github.com/KernelWanderers/OCSysInfo) dump can be found in this same folder, below will be a hardware profile done by myself